 The very first test that we're going to do is to check the condition of the engine oil that is sticking to your Honda CR-V's 2.4L engine oil dipstick.

-Basically what we're trying to find out is if the coolest has mixed with the engine oil.
+Basically what we're trying to find out is if the coolant has mixed with the engine oil.
 If this has happened, the end result will be that the engine oil in the current case will look like coffee with too much creamer.

 So if you pull out the dipstick on your 2.4L Honda CR-V and the engine oil looks like coffee with too much creamer, you now know beyond a shadow of a doubt that the head gasket is blown.